Cologne for the Guy Who Has Everything

 *What if he already has Creed Aventus?*

-Then he's a serious fragrance enthusiast and you need to know more about where he's explored.
-Ask him directly: "Is there anything in fragrance you've been curious about?"
+Then he is a serious fragrance enthusiast and you need specific knowledge of where he has explored.
+Ask directly: "Is there anything in fragrance you have been curious about?"
 Enthusiasts usually have a list.
-If you can get any signal at all — a niche house he mentioned, a direction he's interested in — that's more useful than any generic recommendation.
+Any signal at all, a niche house mentioned, a direction he is interested in, is more useful than any generic recommendation at this level.

-For a man who appreciates quality and doesn't already own it: low risk.
-Aventus is one of the most admired men's fragrances available and is unlikely to be disliked.
-The risk isn't in the fragrance; it's in whether he already has it.
+For a man who appreciates quality and does not already own it: low risk.
+Aventus is one of the most admired men's fragrances and is unlikely to be disliked.
+The risk is not the fragrance; it is whether he already has it.

-*What if I know nothing about his fragrance preferences?*
+What if I know nothing at all about his fragrance preferences?

 The verdict

 Aventus for the man who has the mainstream covered and needs to go somewhere he has not been.
-Tobacco Vanille for the man whose entire collection is fresh and clean — the dried tobacco leaf and vanilla cocoa of the dry-down will be unlike anything he has worn before.
+Tobacco Vanille for the man whose collection is entirely fresh and clean: the dried tobacco leaf and vanilla in the dry-down will be unlike anything he has worn before.
 Spicebomb for the same sideways move at a more accessible price.

 The first time he wears whichever of these you choose, and someone asks what it is, he will know the answer and know you found it for him.
 That is the gift for the person who says he wants nothing.